ibrahimfe/project-kuliah/django_project/README.md

 ## Usage

-[Provide instructions on how to use your application, such as how to create an account, how to log in, how to use its features, etc.]
+You can create an super user by typing this code in your command prompt

+    ``` bash
+    $ python manage.py createsuperuser
+    ```

+And you can log in your super user account by visiting `http://localhost:8000/admin/` to view the django administration pages

 ## Contributing

-[Explain how others can contribute to your project, such as by opening issues, submitting pull requests, etc.]
+You can contribute to this project by opening issues, submitting a pull requests

 ## Credits